-Have you ever been to one of the Ottawa Sugar Bushes?
+Have you ever been to a Sugar Bush?
 Do you know what they are?
 If you have ever

 had maple syrup on your pancakes or waffles then you know that distinct, sweet taste of

 the syrup.
 Well, that maple syrup is made at a Sugar Bush.